How To Delete All Photos from iCloud [May 2020]

 The Wrap Up on Deleting Photos from iCloud

-Freeing up your iCloud storage can be a pretty simple and quick task if you follow any of the two methods described in this article.
-It can be done in no more than a few minutes, thus allowing you to keep using the 5GB of storage that Apple gave you.
+Freeing up your iCloud storage can be a pretty simple and quick task if you follow any of the methods in this article.
+It can be done a few minutes, thus allowing you to keep using the 5GB of storage that Apple gave you.

 If you need more space, you can always sign up for other cloud providers, such as Dropbox or Google Drive.
 This way, you can have a lot more storage and you won’t have to depend solely on iCloud to ensure that your important photos and media files are backed up.